dreipol/DogSwift/README.md

 # DogSwift

+A lightweight and easy to use logging API to include in your mobile iOS application.

+DogSwift uses `os_log` on devices with iOS 10.0+ installed and falls back to `NSLog` for older iOS versions.
+DogSwift can print errors, messages and object descriptions to Xcode's debugging console.
+It's also possible to tag each logging statement with a category which will be utilized by Apple's `os_log` implementation, like `UI`, `Networking` et cetera.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.